mmdm95/sim-cookie/README.md

 # Dependencies
 There is just one dependency and it is [Crypt][1] library.
-With this feature, if any session hijacking happens, they can't see actual data because it is encrypted.
+With this feature, if any cookie hijacking happens, they can't see actual data because it is encrypted.

 # License